 A lifelong learner, Kelly has supplemented her master’s degree in Pharmacology with courses in Global and Intercultural Studies, a Medical Laboratory Assistant Certificate, and a Certificate in Project Management.
 Kelly is fluent in French and English.
-She is currently pursuing a Master of Arts in Theological Studies at Regent, with a concentration in Interdisciplinary Studies.
+She is currently pursuing a Master of Arts in Theological Studies at Regent, with a concentration in Doctrinal Theology.

 Professor of Marketplace Theology and Leadership Director of the Master of Arts in Leadership, Theology, and Society, Regent College